 There will be very little time at the beginning of the Winter quarter to complete any undone research, so as you design your research project, you must be realistic about the research you can complete between October and early January.

 Course Text and Optional Readings

-We will use Daniel Chambliss and Russell K. Schutt's Making Sense of the Social World: Methods of Investigation (Fourth Edition) (Sage Press, 2013).
+We will use Bora Pajo's Introduction to Research Methods: A Hands-On Approach (Sage Press, 2018).
 The text is available from local bookstores and is on reserve at the library.